edwin-jones/edwin-jones.github.io/games.md

 [![NFS](https://upload.wikimedia.org/wikipedia/en/a/a9/Need_for_Speed_2015.jpg)](https://en.wikipedia.org/wiki/Need_for_Speed_(2015_video_game))

-On this game I worked with the UI team, primarily working on UI scripting and making a few tweaks to game code.
+On this game I worked with the UI team - primarily working on UI scripting with an in-house visual scripting language.
+I also made a few small tweaks to game code in C++.

 <br>